 Most people don’t want to talk about the possibility of getting injured on the job, but this doesn’t lessen the risk that it’ll happen to you.
 Last year in the United Kingdom, 144 people were killed in the workplace.
 Many more thousands were injured.

 Assuming that workplace injury will never happen to you is not enough.
+Though some jobs have a higher risk of employee injury and accidents than others, such as truck drivers.
 It’s important to know your rights well before you’re hurt in the workplace.
 Hopefully, such a fate will never befall you, but if it does, you’ll be ready.
 Click here if you’re looking for a quick accident at work claim guide, or simply read on.

 Employers are required by law to protect their employees.
 If there are health or safety hazards in the workplace, these must be disclosed and sufficient precaution and safety measure employed to avoid them.
 Most injuries and accidents have to be reported by employers.
 Employees also have the right to pay during times of work related injury or illness, and sufficient time off should be granted without the employee fearing for their job.